Elvis Presley: Crazed crowds and film debut

 Presley returned to The Ed Sullivan Show, hosted this time by its namesake, on October 28.
 After the performance, crowds in Nashville and St. Louis burned him in effigy.
 His first motion picture, Love Me Tender, was released on November 21.
 Though he was not top-billed, the film's original title—The Reno Brothers—was changed to capitalize on his latest number-one record: "Love Me Tender" had hit the top of the charts earlier that month.
 To further take advantage of Presley's popularity, four musical numbers were added to what was originally a straight acting role.
 The film was panned by critics but did very well at the box office.
 Presley received top billing on every subsequent film he made.

-On December 4, Presley dropped into Sun Records, where Carl Perkins and Jerry Lee Lewis were recording, and had an impromptu jam session along with Johnny Cash.
-Though Phillips no longer had the right to release any Presley material, he made sure that the session was captured on tape.
-The results, none officially released for twenty-five years, became known as the "Million Dollar Quartet" recordings.
-The year ended with a front-page story in The Wall Street Journal reporting that Presley merchandise had brought in $22 million on top of his record sales, and Billboards declaration that he had placed more songs in the top 100 than any other artist since records were first charted.
+On December 4, Presley paid a visit to Sun Records and ended up jamming with Carl Perkins, Jerry Lee Lewis, and Perkins' rhythm section.
+Though owner and producer Phillips could not release any Presley material, he made sure that the session was captured on tape anyway.
+Sun artist Johnny Cash was briefly there as well, and posed for photos, but left before anything was caught on tape.
+The results became known as the "Million Dollar Quartet" recordings and remained a secret for decades, until a bootleg of a portion of the music surfaced in 1980.
+In 2006 RCA issued a virtually complete disc of the event, in best-ever quality.
+The year ended with a front-page story in The Wall Street Journal reporting that Presley merchandise had brought in $22 million on top of his record sales and Billboards own declaration that he had placed more songs in the top 100 than any other artist since records were first charted.
 In his first full year at RCA Victor, then the record industry's largest company, Presley had accounted for over fifty percent of the label's singles sales.